 The list of requirements includes:

-- Volunteers must be at least 15 years old.
+- Volunteers must be at least 15 years old and provide a letter of recommendation from a teacher or counselor.

 - Volunteers must submit a signed application, contract and confidentiality statement.

-- Volunteers must take a tuberculosis test, provided free of charge by the Providence Employee Health Department.
+- Volunteers must take a tuberculosis test, provided free of charge by the Providence Caregiver Health Department.

 - Volunteers must wear their Providence–issued identification badges at all times while volunteering.